 The Programme is planned to introduce many different aspects of the Italian and European cultural tradition.
 The week in London introduces themes which are developed in Venice.
 Although the time in Florence and Rome are optional extensions, they add an important dimension to the Course.
 Most students attend the full programme, from London to Rome.

 We start with an introductory week in London.
-Lectures are held in a private lecture room at the National Gallery, Tate Modern and Christie’s, and introduce art historical themes which will be followed through in Venice, Florence and Rome.
+Lectures are held in our space in the Nash rooms at the ICA on The Mall, and introduce many themes which will be followed through in Venice, Florence and Rome, such as art history, climate science and photography.

 The week includes a private visit to the Venetian section of the National Gallery, and advice about how to appreciate a painting.
-During this week students are also shown cutting-edge contemporary work in architecture (visiting Richard Rogers & Partners studio, architects of the Pompidou Centre, the Lloyds Building, the Millennium Dome and Heathrow Terminal 5), painting and sculpture (visiting a major contemporary art gallery).
+During this week students are also shown cutting-edge contemporary work in architecture (visiting Richard Rogers & Partners studio, architects of the Pompidou Centre, the Lloyds Building, the Millennium Dome and Heathrow Terminal 5), Modern painting and sculpture (visiting Tate Modern).
 At a practical level there is the opportunity to learn about the commercial art world from a Christie’s specialist.
 (Note: accommodation and meals are not provided during the period in London).

 From London we travel to Venice where we spend the next six weeks.
 Venice’s imperial history and the range of its artistic achievements are renowned, while its advantages as a centre for study and living are incomparable – its human scale, its lack of noise and violence, its sense of separate identity and the unforgettable beauty of sky and buildings reflected in the waters of lagoon and canals.
 The length of our stay in Venice allows a leisurely and residential style of living and makes possible the various activities which our students enjoy while there.